iovisor/bcc/docs/reference_guide.md

 Syntax: ```BPF_STACK(name, leaf_type, max_entries[, flags])```

 Creates a stack named ```name``` with value type ```leaf_type``` and max entries ```max_entries```.
+Stack and Queue maps are only available from Linux 4.20+.

 For example: